kobs0N/Hacking-Cheatsheet/README.md

 ## Hacking Cheatsheet

-> "The quieter you become, The more you’re able to hear"
+> The quieter you become, The more you’re able to hear

 ## Red Team and OPSEC